 Despite having a reason to be optimistic, NOAA reminds us that these predictions should not be used as an excuse to drop our guard or delay preparations.
 “As we’ve seen before, below-normal seasons can still produce catastrophic impacts to communities,” said NOAA Administrator Kathryn Sullivan, referring to the 1992 season in which only seven named storms formed, the first of which was Andrew – a Category 5 Major Hurricane that devastated South Florida.

 Since preparation is critical, here are some tips that can help you weather a storm.

 Before the Storm

-- Monitor the news to allow time to prepare.
+- Monitor the news to allow time to finalize preparations.

-- Identify all tools and equipment that will be needed to secure property before a storm and limit the damage after the storm (flashlights, batteries, caulking, tarpaulins, sandbags, cutting and fastening equipment, etc.).
+- Gather tools and equipment that will be needed before and after the storm (flashlights, batteries, caulking, tarpaulins, sandbags, cutting and fastening equipment, etc.).

 - Clear drains and downspouts to minimize the risk of flooding.

 - Move items inside.

 - Unplug electrical equipment and move property away from windows.